mahavia01/Elite-BIM/README.md

 # Add the Elite BIM Extension

 Download the source folder EliteBIM.extension.

-Paste it into the following directory:
-C:\Program Files\pyRevit-Master\extensions
+Run Elite-BIM Installer (Make sure to Read "README" First)

-Once added, restart Revit and the Elite BIM tab will appear with your custom tools.
+Once Installed, restart Revit and the Elite BIM tab will appear with your custom tools.